benjamin-bader/stiletto/README.md

 A fast dependency injector in C# for .NET and Mono; please see [the introductory website][0] for more information.

 This is a port of the [Square's Dagger IoC library][1], intended to be usable everywhere C# is usable, including MonoTouch where `System.Reflection.Emit` is unavailable.
-Compile-time validation and code-generation is implemented as a Fody[1] weaver, to be installable via a NuGet package.
+Compile-time validation and code-generation is implemented as a [Fody][2] weaver, installable via a NuGet package.

 Users of Dagger, Guice, or any other javax.inject-compatible IoC container will feel at home: